italrr/cr/docs/Lore.md

 - Allison Mayer

-Allison is aNebado, and Luna's sister.
+Allison is a Nebado, and Luna's sister.
 She became the wife of Mark Ravabhem, director of Doluz, and was given the Nebado title.

 - Mark Ravabhem